If you like to curl up with a short story at the end of a long week, then a subscription to The People’s Friend magazine is definitely for you.

 Sorry, no refunds.

-For international titles please allow up to ten to thirteen weeks for your first delivery.
+For international titles please allow up to 10-13 weeks for your first delivery.
+Please note this magazine will be a current issue at the time.

 To view other titles by this publisher Click here